skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-4refactoringPrimesGeneratorPart1.md

     #. *VCS -> Commit* to open the **Commit Changes** window
     #.
 Add the commit message, "extract generatePrimes and printNumbers methods", and commit your changes.

-After the above refactoring, your main method should short and clear as to what it aims to accomplish:
+After the above refactoring, your main method should be short and clear as to what it aims to accomplish:

 ```java